AGulev/Monster-Wants-Candy-demo/README.md

 This is fork of https://github.com/tutsplus/Monster-Wants-Candy-demo by Andrzej Mazur.

-I am use haxe-phaser (https://github.com/Blank101/haxe-phaser) and FlashDevelop.
+Code rewrite with haxe-phaser (https://github.com/Blank101/haxe-phaser) and FlashDevelop.

 Original read-me: